billylittlejohn/Stocks-and-Shared-Dynatrace-Plugin/README.md

 	- Logs can be found in `C:\ProgramData\dynatrace\remotepluginmodule\log\remoteplugin`
 	- Look for the `ruxitagent_remotepluginagent_[PID].0.log` for the word `severe`

-13. If this was successfull you will be able to see metrics via the Technologies tab, look out for one called CustomMetricsTechnology
+13. If this was successfull you will be able to see metrics via the Technologies tab, look out for one called CustomPluginTechnology

 # Phase 2 - Reviewing what we have done